spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   1. After two seconds checks that actor is visible to client and reports pass or fail

 ##### DestroyStartupActorGym gym
-* For QA workflows Test Demonstrates that when a Level Actor is destroyed by server, a late connecting client does not see this Actor
+* For QA workflows Test Demonstrates that when a Level Actor is destroyed by server, a late connecting client does not see this Actor.
-* Used to support QA test case "C1945 - Stably named actors can be destroyed at runtime and late-connecting clients don't see them"
+* Used to support QA test case "C1945 - Stably named actors can be destroyed at runtime and late-connecting clients don't see them".
 * Validation:
-  1. At 10 seconds Actor is deleted and success message is shown notifying the PIE clients
+  1. At 10 seconds all cubes are deleted and success message is shown on all clients.
-  2. Clients connecting after delete also cannot see Actor and on `F` keyboard button press searches for Actor and returns success or failure message
+  2. Clients connecting after this point cannot see any cubes and, when pressing the `F` keyboard button, see a success or failure messages on screen.

 ##### WorkerFlagsGym gym
 * Tests a fix for UNR-1259: Fix of the WorkerFlags data structure not being per worker.
 When running through Unreal Editor using single process, different worker types can read other worker type's flags.
 As a result flags of different worker types with the same name get the wrong value.